Michael Kennedy (bishop): Early life

 Kennedy was born in Wagga Wagga on 13 May 1968 and was the youngest of the nine children of John Kennedy and his wife Fidelma (nee Madden).
 He received his primary education in a small, two-class country school at San Isidore, a small rural suburb outside of Wagga Wagga.
 He later attended the Wagga Christian Brothers High School.

 After completing high school, he obtained a Diploma in Education and taught at Xavier High School in Albury for three years.
 He entered Vianney College, the seminary for the Roman Catholic Diocese of Wagga Wagga in 1992.
 He would continue his studies in Rome, obtained a Licentiate in Sacred Theology from the Pontificio Collegio Urbano de Propaganda Fide and a Diploma of Mariology from the Marianum.

 Priesthood

 Kennedy was ordained a priest for the Roman Catholic Diocese of Wagga Wagga on 14 August 1999.
 He was appointed assistant parish priest in Griffith for the first two years of his ministry.
-In 2001, he becaem the rector of St Francis’ Residential College at Charles Sturt University.
+In 2001, he became the rector of St Francis’ Residential College at Charles Sturt University.
 In 2004, he was appointed assistant priest in Albury and in 2007, became the parish priest of Leeton, where he served until he was appointed Bishop of Armidale in 2011.

 During his priestly ministry, he used his teaching background to lecture at Vianney College where he taught Moral Theology and Church History.
 He was also Vicar Forane (Dean) of the Murrumbidgee Deanery.